woods.jpg

 IMG_0336.jpg

-SELECT Public Appearances & Talks
+SELECT MEDIA Appearances & Talks

 “Second Nature: memory, myths, and the legacy of lumberjacks in the Northwoods” - Deer Lake Association, June 2024